mcmah309/rust_core/README.md

 rust_core's primary goal is to give Dart developers access to powerful tools previously only available to Rust developers.

 To accomplish this, Rust's functionalities are carefully adapted to Dart's paradigms, focusing on a smooth idiomatic language-compatible integration.
-The result is developers now have access to powerful tools previously only available to Rust developers.
+The result is developers now have a whole new toolset to tackle problems in Dart.

 True to the Rust philosophy, rust_core strives to bring reliability and performance in every feature.
 Every feature is robustly tested.
 Over 500 meaningful test suites and counting.